 (m) environmental features, including appearance, cleanliness, acoustics, lighting quality, thermal comfort, humidity, ventilation and space adequacy.

-(i) A visual inspection of every occupied public school building shall be conducted annually provided, however, that a building condition survey conducted pursuant to paragraph (1) of this subdivision shall fulfill such requirement for the year in which such survey is conducted, and provided further that the commissioner may require more frequent inspections as deemed necessary to maintain the safety of school buildings and the welfare of their occupants.
+(i) A visual inspection of every occupied public school building shall be conducted at least once in calendar year 2020 provided, however, that such visual inspection shall not be required where a building condition survey was conducted pursuant to the staggered schedule set forth in paragraph (1) of this subdivision in calendar year 2020.
+A visual inspection of every occupied public school building shall also be conducted at least once in calendar year 2022 provided, however, that such visual inspection shall not be required where a building condition survey was conducted pursuant to the staggered schedule set forth in paragraph (1) of this subdivision in calendar years 2020, 2021, or 2022.
+The commissioner may require inspections of public school buildings as deemed necessary to maintain the safety of public school buildings and the welfare of their occupants.

 (a) the school district or board of cooperative educational services has provided insufficient spending for maintenance, repair or capital renewal of the building; or